Friday, October 25, 2013

 Career highlights

-Canadian Carmen's debut came in Emergency Ward 10 (1961), then Z Cars (1962), Compact (1964-65, as Camilla Hope), Harry Worth (1968), Dad's Army (1970), Father Dear Father (1973), The Double Dealers (1974), Lillie (1978), The Gentle Touch (1980), Angels (1983), La Passione (1996) and Revolver (2001), but will be best remembered as Edith Artois in over 80 episodes of the BBC sitcom 'Allo 'Allo!
+Canadian Carmen's debut came in The Bloodless Arena (1957), followed by roles in Broken Journey (1959), Emergency Ward 10 (1961), Z Cars (1962), Hugh and I (1966), Beggar My Neighbour (1967), Harry Worth (1968), Dad's Army (1970), Father, Dear Father (1973), The Double Dealers (1974), Within These Walls (1975), Lillie (1978), Maggie and Her (1979), The Gentle Touch (1980), Angels (1983), La Passione (1996) and Revolver (2001).
+She also played Camilla Hope in 190 episodes of soap Compact between 1963-65, but will be best remembered as Edith Artois in 85 episodes of the BBC sitcom 'Allo 'Allo!
 (1982-92).

 Facts